marcelm/cutadapt/doc/guide.rst

 short matches can occur by chance, leading to erroneously trimmed bases.
 For example, roughly 25% of all reads end with a base that is identical to the first base of the adapter.
-To reduce the number of falsely trimmed bases, the alignment algorithm requires that, by default, at least *three bases* match between adapter and read.
+To reduce the number of falsely trimmed bases, the alignment algorithm requires that at least *three bases* of the adapter are aligned to the read.

 This minimum overlap length can be changed globally (for all adapters) with the parameter ``--overlap`` (or its short version ``-O``).
 Alternatively, use the adapter-specific